-We are currently considered an "emerging growth company" and "smaller reporting company" within the meaning of the Securities Act for purposes of the SEC's executive compensation disclosure rules.
+We are currently considered an "emerging growth company" and "smaller reporting company" within the meaning of the Securities Act of 1933, as amended (the "Securities Act"), for purposes of the SEC's executive compensation disclosure rules.
 Accordingly, we are required to provide a Summary Compensation Table and an Outstanding Equity Awards at Fiscal Year-End Table, as well as limited narrative disclosures regarding executive compensation for our last completed fiscal year.
-As an "emerging growth company," we are not required to include a Compensation Discussion and Analysis section and have elected to comply with the scaled disclosure requirements applicable to emerging growth companies.
+As an "emerging growth company" and "smaller reporting company" we are not required to include a Compensation Discussion and Analysis section and have elected to comply with the scaled disclosure requirements applicable to emerging growth companies and smaller reporting companies.

-Further, our reporting obligations extend only to the following Named Executive Officers who are the individuals who served as our principal executive officer during, and the next two most highly compensated executive officers at the end of, the fiscal year ended December 31, 2021.
-For the fiscal year ended December 31, 2021, our Named Executive Officers and their principal positions were as follows:
+Further, our reporting obligations extend only to the following Named Executive Officers who are the individuals who served as our principal executive officer during, and the next two most highly compensated executive officers at the end of, the fiscal year ended December 31, 2022, respectively.
+For the fiscal year ended December 31, 2022, our Named Executive Officers and their principal positions were as follows:

-- Stephen Gunstream, President and Chief Executive Officer; - · Matthew Lowell, our Chief Financial Officer; and - Ken Gelhaus, our Chief Commercial Officer.
+- Stephen Gunstream, our President and Chief Executive Officer; - Matthew Lowell, our Chief Financial Officer; and - Ken Gelhaus, our Chief Commercial Officer.